 10. What are your hobbies besides writing?
 Your other interests and passions.

 Nitin: My other creative passions include painting and poetry.
 I have started a wall painting venture as ‘De Murals’.

-Nitin: I wont love to keep myself bound with any genre.
-I would keep writing as and when a story brews inside me.
+Nitin: I won’t love to keep myself bound to any genre.
+I would keep writing as and when a story brews me.

 Nitin: I have a lot in stores for my readers (I don’t call them fans; instead I consider myself as their fan) I will keep on offering my best stories time to time to my readers.

 13. Do you have to travel much concerning your book?
 If yes, how was the travel from place to place?

 Nitin: I love traveling and I have traveled a lot for my book as well.The response and the readers have always been wonderful.